Speaking: Pronunciation C2 - Lesson 1: Perfecting Intonation & Prosody for Native-like Expressiveness

 1. Pitch Range (Intonation)

-This is not just about rising or falling tones, but *how far* your pitch moves.
-A wide pitch range (moving from very high to low) signals excitement and engagement.
-A narrow pitch range (staying flat) can signal seriousness, sadness, or boredom.
+This is not just about rising or falling tones, but how far your pitch moves.
+A wide range signals excitement, while a narrow range can signal seriousness or boredom.

 2. Loudness (Stress)

 Beyond normal sentence stress, you can use extra loudness on a key word to show contrast or strong emotion.
-A sudden drop in volume can create suspense or intimacy.
+A sudden drop in volume can create suspense.

 Varying your pace is critical.
-You might speak quickly to convey excitement or to list information, then slow down dramatically to emphasize a crucial point.
+You might speak quickly to show excitement, then slow down dramatically to emphasize a crucial point.

 4. Rhythm

-At C1, the goal is a perfectly smooth and natural rhythm, where unstressed syllables and function words are seamlessly compressed between the main, stressed "beats" of your sentences.
+The goal is a perfectly smooth and natural rhythm, where unstressed syllables are seamlessly compressed between the main, stressed "beats" of your sentences.

 Let's see how changing the prosody can completely change the meaning of a simple phrase.